EvenLegion/Helix/apps/arbiter/docs/event-tech-overview.md

 - `apps/arbiter/src/app/events/interactionCreate/eventReview.ts`
   - Handles button interactions with `customId` prefix `eventrev:`.
   - Supports radio-button style selection, pagination, confirm/cancel.
-  - On confirm, looks up `MeritType` via relation and upserts `Merit` for selected users (existing users only).
+  - On confirm, looks up `MeritType` via relation and upserts/aggregates `Merit` for selected users (existing users only).
+Uses an upsert keyed by `userID` to increment `merits` by the `MeritType.value`.
+  - After awarding, attempts nickname sync for each awarded user using `syncNicknameAuto` (respects permission limits and supports dev bypass); summarizes outcomes in the confirmation message.
 - `apps/arbiter/src/app/events/interactionCreate/meritTypeAutocomplete.ts`
   - Autocomplete for the `merit_type` option in `/event start` using Prisma ORM.